jmartinkova/guide/docs/application/document-templates/list/index.rst

     A document template can be deleted only if it is not used already for documents, projects, or settings.

 Each item may be marked with *unsupported metamodel* if the document template is not compatible with the version of DSW.
-Also, *upgrade available* may appear if there is a newer version of the template in the `DSW Registry <https://registry.ds-wizard.org>`__ (and if configured).
+Also, *update available* may appear if there is a newer version of the template in the `DSW Registry <https://registry.ds-wizard.org>`__ (and if configured).

 Finally, we can use :guilabel:`Import` new document templates by clicking the top right button (see :doc:`./import` for details).